 |More than 30||Obese|

-How to maintain a healthy bodyweight
+How to maintain a healthy weight

 If you are above a healthy weight, focus on making realistic and long-term changes to your current eating and activity patterns.

 Avoid fad diets and extreme exercise plans.
 Being active and following a healthy eating and drinking plan most of the time is a good start.
-If you need more help, see your general practitioner (GP) or find a dietitian.
+If you need more help, see your general practitioner (GP) or a dietitian.